 Walk on paths

-The Cairngorms National Park boasts a wealth of beautiful trails, and one way we can help capercaillie is by sticking to paths when in forest areas.
+The Cairngorms National Park boasts a wealth of beautiful trails, and one way we can help capercaillie is by sticking to paths when in their forests between April and August.
 If we stray off into deep pinewood, it’s possible we will have unknowingly crossed a capercaillie lek site or a nesting area.
 You can discover more trails and paths in the Cairngorms on the CNPA website.